-We are discussing the pros and cons of distance learning education here with both online and offline content.
+We are discussing the pros and cons of both distance learning and online education here.

-Let’s get started with the pros or the advantages of distance learning.
+Let’s get started with the pros or the advantages of distance and online learning.

 The unique selling point of distance learning education is the flexibility that it offers along with the ease of its delivery.
 It is also extremely cost-effective and you don’t need to travel to a different city or country.

-Let’s quickly sum up the key advantages of distance learning mode of education in bullet points.
+Let’s quickly sum up the key advantages of distance learning and online mode of education in bullet points.

 - You can retain your day time job